In June of 1994, the World Cup also came to America.

 I stayed up late in New York to watch Matt Holland score against Cameroon and I got up early in London to watch Robbie Keane's extra time goal to earn a well deserved draw with Germany.

-There was McCarthy, Kerr and Staunton and now Trap.
+There was McCarthy, Kerr and Staunton, Trap and now the duo of O'Neil and Keane.

-I was thinking this week about why I was so excited for the next ten days of football .
+I was thinking this week about why I was so excited for the Euros .
 Then, while messing around on YouTube, I came across a video of the aforementioned Italy match.
 After watching it, I looked at the following picture hanging on my wall and I realized why I care.

 Here I am in all of my awkward 13 year old glory with my dad and whatever dog creature was the mascot of the '94 World Cup